connexta/ion-store/README.md

 `http://127.0.0.1:9041/swagger-ui.html`

-The Ingest and MIS services are deployed with Spring Boot Actuator.
+The Store service deployed with Spring Boot Actuator.
 To view the Actuator endpoints in a local deployment, enter this URL into a web browser:

 `http://127.0.0.1:9041/actuator/`